AurelieBayre/aurelieBayre.github.io/_posts/2018-01-01-happy-coding-year.md

 title: Happy Coding Year!
 date: 2018-01-01
 ---
+I wish you all a beautiful year, may we all find a good job.

-first, a syntactic tip I saw on codewars' best solutions.
+First, a syntactic tip I saw on codewars' best solutions.

-For a simple algorithm: 'Return 'Even' if input is even, return 'Odd' if it's odd.'
+Instruction: Return 'Even' if input is even, return 'Odd' if it's odd.

 So you would usually do something like that: